Last reviewed: by KINS Researcher Emily

 Why is my HRV lower in the morning than at night?

 HRV typically drops upon waking as cortisol rises.
-The number that matters for trend tracking is overnight average, not first-thing-in-the-morning spot reading.
+The number that matters for trend tracking is overnight average, not the first-thing-in-the-morning spot reading.

 Can I track HRV without a wearable?